wentingjiang2022/mda_kuleuven/README.md

 ## Installation

-Explain how to set up the project environment and install any dependencies.
-This might involve using a `requirements.txt` file or a `conda` environment file.
+The environment can be set using a `requirements.txt` file.

 ## Data